NixOS/nix/doc/manual/source/store/drv.md

 > Currently, the canonical encoding for every derivation is the "ATerm" format,
 > but this is subject to change for types derivations which are not yet stable.

-Regardless of the format used, when serializing to store objects, content-addressing is always used.
+Regardless of the format used, when serializing a derivation to a store object, that store object will be content-addressed.

-In the common case the inputs to store objects are either:
+In the common case, the inputs to store objects are either:

- - constant deriving paths for content-addressed source objects, which are "initial inputs" rather than the outputs of some other derivation
+ - [constant deriving paths](#deriving-path-constant) for content-addressed source objects, which are "initial inputs" rather than the outputs of some other derivation

- - the outputs of other derivations abiding by this same invariant.
+ - the outputs of other derivations

-This common case makes for the following useful property: when we serialize such a derivation graph to store objects, the resulting closures are *entirely* content-addressed.

-Here is a sketch at the proof of this:

- - The inputs which are constant deriving paths become references of the serialized derivations, but they are content-addressed per the above.

- - For inputs which are output deriving paths, we cannot directly reference the input because in general it is not built yet.
-   We instead "peel back" the output deriving path to take its underlying serialized derivation (the `drvPath` field), and reference that.
-   Since it is a derivation, it must be content-addressed

- - There are no other ways a store object would end up in an input closure.
-   The references of a derivation in store object form always come from solely from the inputs of the derivation.
+If those other derivations *also* abide by this common case (and likewise for transitive inputs), then the entire closure of the serialized derivation will be content-addressed.

 ### Deriving Path {#deriving-path-encoding}